Itsy Docs

 Creating a New Order

-The order creation wizard walks you through four steps:
+The order creation wizard walks you through up to three steps:

-3. Client -- Select an existing client or create a new one.
-If you enter an email that matches an existing client, you'll see a suggestion to use that client instead.
+3. Client & Order -- Select an existing client or create a new one.
+If you enter an email that matches an existing client, a suggestion appears to use that client instead.
+Click Create Order to finalize -- you are taken to the order overview once it is created.

 You can also create orders directly from a trip page, which pre-fills the trip connection.